kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 ### Configure Firewall Rules

-Access to all components will be secured using TLS mutual authentication but caution should be taken to limit remote access to a limited set of IP address ranges.
-This tutorial permits access from anywhere to make things easier to follow.
+This tutorial permits remote access to the Nomad control plane components from anywhere to make things easier to follow.
+In production environments steps should be taken to restrict remote access to a limited set of IP address ranges.
+Access to all components will be secured using TLS mutual authentication.

 Enable access to the Consul cluster from anywhere: